![]() | EXPLANATION AND DISCLAIMER |

 ABOUT THIS SITE

-The original purpose of this site back in the mists of time was purely some kind of self-satisfaction.
-I'd just started studying with The Open University and part of our T102 project at summer school was the building of a site.
+The original purpose of this site back in the mists of time - "1997 in fact" ...ed -was purely some kind of self-satisfaction.
+I'd just started studying with The Open University and part of our T102 project at summer school was the building of a website.
 Just three simple blocks and a small amount of text.
 I was so fascinated by this that I went home, downloaded a few pages of "build-your-own-website" from somewhere on the net, and that was that.
-And, like Topsy, it "just growed" from there.Originally, I talked about the farm I'd just bought, and my plans for it.
-Once I mastered the idea of an index, I added a page about some of my old cars.
-Nowadays, I use it as a means to enlighten the general population about the places I visit on my travels in the same way that I used to when I had a captive audience of 50 people on a Shearings coach, as well as to talk about politics and history, subjects that have always fascinated me.
+And, like Topsy, it "just growed" from there.

 There are also several pages devoted to my rather weird lifestyle, that should keep you entertained for a while.

 As for the farm, I talk (at great length) about the things I've been doing, my plans for the future, and what I'm going to do with the collection of vehicles I'm amassing.
+And you can follow my adventures day-by-day (more-or-less) by reding my blog

 Another use for this site is to display my photos and my articles.
 Everything on this site is available for use elsewhere provided that the appropriate licence has been obtained, and I'm quite open to granting licences.
 If there is anything that you would like to use for your own purposes, whether private or commercial, then read this.

-The site is revised regualrly, as you can see from the information at the bottom of the page.
+The site is revised regularly, as you can see from the information at the bottom of the page.
 If it's a minor revision (correcting a mistype or whatever) then I just go ahead and doing it.
 If it's a revision that involves the adding of new material, then I update the "page last modified" for the relevant page, and update the "site last modified" for the entire site.
 And if you can't see the entries, you need to enable Javascript on your browser.

 AUDIENCE PARTICIPATION

 One thing I like to do is to interact with my audience.
 You have probably noticed that I have strong views on many subjects, and I love people who also have strong views, even if they disagree with mine.
-So if you know how to debate and know how to present a coherent argument without resorting to name-calling and insults, then I would really like to hear from you.E- if you want to engage in debate.
-You can also me if all you want to do is to chat or to have a moan about the state of the world.
+So if you know how to debate and know how to present a coherent argument without resorting to name-calling and insults, then I would really like to hear from you.

 TECHNICAL ISSUES